I started cutting lacquers back in 1972

 Walter Gibbons.
 He and I started Melting Pot Sound, a dub plate disc recording service for DJ's.

 The Neumann cutting lathe and the HAECO SC-1 cutting head was the one used to cut The Misfits first 45 7 inch disc "Cough Cool", wound up in The Wakefield section of The Bronx, NY. then at TRANSCO CORP.
-Last thing I heard in 2015 it was sold to someone in Japan, but not true I was destroyed at Apollo Records.
+Last thing I heard in 2015 it was sold to someone in Japan, but not true I was destroyed at Apollo Records where the lacquers were made.
 I purchased this record cutting lathe in 1972 from A&R recording studios in New York.

 I called my studio, "SPECTRUM SOUND", 1974-1977, At the same time, I was working at Variety Recording Studios with Fred Vargas In 1980 I worked with Herb Abramson at A1-Sound Studios and Flowers Mastering, at 750 8th Ave.
 New York,NY 10036.
 Located in the same building as the RGH Record pressing plant owned by George S. Srolovits